 You’ve always kept an eye toward the window, a forever restless soul.
 I keep an eye toward the clock wishing it would go just evermore slow.
 But now I’m left wondering what to do.
 A touch now carries with it the burden of obligation, a kiss drained of it’s passion, words spoken in passing, tick-tocking down on this session, drawing to a close, on the season, and all we’ve known, letting it all go.
 Is this the best outcome for now, having already said goodbye some time ago?

 I dreamed a dream, but now that dream has gone away from me.
-While I can hear your voice over the bass and cymbals, it’s not like before.
+While I faintly register your voice over the melody, it’s not like before.
 The days are burning down to the inevitable, the curtains drawing to a close.
 Leaning forward, I smell the sweet, romanticized scent of memories stored from before, smiles and resting eyes that I adore.
 And, so I carefully remove the thorns on the past, hoping to make them last.
 Looking forward at a, now, forked path, glancing back at memories that made us love and laugh.

 The days are slipping fast, growing shorter.
 Not even asking for forever.
 Is there nothing we can do to make them last just one more hour?